IRB: Policies, Rules and Regulations

 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation(GDPR) is a European law that establishes protections for the privacy and security of personal data about individuals located in the European Economic Area (EEA).
+The General Data Protection Regulation (GDPR) is a European law that protects the privacy and security of personal data about individuals located in the European Economic Area (EEA).
 This applies to research being completed with people located in the EEA when the research is being completed or to research accessing identifiable data from the EEA.
-Matt, I edited this paragraph.
-It needs to be updated on the website.
 The IRB does not decide what is and is not subject to the GDPR.
 However, when researchers are completing research with human subjects that also intersects with the GDPR, then the GDPR must be addressed in the IRB protocol and supplemental documents.
-This most often manifests in the Informed Consent Form.
+This most often manifests in the informed consent form.

 - General Data Protection Regulation (GDPR) Law

-- NC State IRB Guidance: General Data Protection Regulation (GDPR)
+- NC State IRB General Data Protection Regulation (GDPR) Guidance

 Countries Adhering to GDPR